ARCommunications/Block-Referral-Spam/readme.txt

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.2.0 =
-* [Must Update] Thanks to user [jabet](https://github.com/jabet) for the contribution, now spam list doubled to 350+ domain list, all sorted in order, robust then ever.
+* [Must Update] Updated list with important spam domain, attacking a lot in present time, and fully compatible with WordPress upcoming 4.3.2

 == Donation ==

-You may donate to WordPress Foundation.
+You could use our free & pro plugins fro link below.

 https://wpdeveloper.net/